- My GameObject(s) do not show any shadows when I am using either baked shadows or real-time shadows in my scene.

 - Static: This toggles whether the object is static in the scene or dynamic.
 Leave this unticked for real-time lighting.

 - Cast shadows and Receive shadows: These specify whether the mesh renderer will cast and receive shadows.
-Note that Baked shadows will not be received by Real-Time lit objects.
+Note: Real-Time lit objects will not receive baked shadows.
 See Mixed mode lighting - Baked objects casting shadows on realtime objects for additional information.

-- Mode: Similar to the Real-Time settings on a light, the mode option field in the light component needs to be set to either Baked or Mixed for baked shadows to appear.
+- Mode: Like the Real-Time settings on a light, the mode option field in the light component needs to be set to either Baked or Mixed for baked shadows to appear.

-- Static: To specify that this mesh needs to be included in the lightmap baking, the static field needs to be check.
+- Static: To specify that this mesh needs to be included in the lightmap baking, the static field must be checked.

-- Cast shadows and Receive shadows: Cast shadows needs to be set to On if the object should cast shadows during baking of the lightmaps.
-Receive shadows should be selected if the object needs to receive either baked or Real-Time shadows.
+- Cast shadows and Receive shadows: Cast Shadows needs to be set to On if the object should cast shadows during the baking of the lightmaps.
+Receive Shadows should be selected if the object needs to receive either baked or Real-Time shadows.

-- Baked GI: To enable baking of lightmaps, make sure that Baked GI is enabled from the Lighting window in the Scene tab.
+- Baked Global Illumination (Baked GI): To enable baking of lightmaps, make sure that Baked Global Illumination is enabled from the Lighting window in the Scene tab.

-- Contribute GI: In the Lighting window, there is a Contribute Global Illumination toggle.
+- Contribute Global Illumination (Contribute GI): There is a Contribute Global Illumination toggle in the Lighting window.
 This is set to true when a GameObject is set to true in the inspector.
 This property includes this GameObject's Mesh Renderer in global illumination calculations.
 These calculations take place while precomputing lighting data at bake time.
 This property only takes effect if you enable a Global Illumination setting such as Baked Global Illumination or Realtime Global Illumination for this Scene.
 In the case of requiring the object to be baked and use lightmapped shadows, we need to ticket the lightmap static toggle.